AmingAndrei/violence.website/content/blackspace.md

 [[index|...]]/blackspace.md

-BLACKSPACE is an anomalous extra-dimensional realm superimposed upon REALSPACE, and is empirically measured at a negative Coherence, indicating a complete absence of ontological stability.
+BLACKSPACE is an anomalous extra-dimensional realm superimposed upon REALSPACE, and is empirically measured at a negative Coherence.

 Access